 The Society aims to accommodate the specific needs of clients who experience disadvantage and increased risk whether due to socioeconomic factors, educational or literacy issues, cultural background, or disability and have systems in place to allow consumers to self-identify.

-To ensure best practice in the development and implementation of inclusive practices the Society reviews its process using the Society reviews its processes using the Cultural Competence in Australia: A Guide (FECCA 2019).
+To ensure best practice in the development and implementation of inclusive practices the Society reviews its process using the Cultural Competence in Australia: A Guide (FECCA 2019).